AllenDowney/TheShakes/README.md

 1. Roll one die plus one additional die for every patient you have treated.

-2. Remove one die for every patient you have saved, starting with the lowest die and working up.
+2. Put aside one die for every patient you have saved, starting with the lowest die and working up.

 3. Keep the lowest remaining die.
 The value of this die is the strength of your argument.